Design Initiative

 Teach with DIAD.

 Partner your course with CoLab for AI-native design coaching.
 Apply for a faculty design project grant.
-Or just reach out — we'd love to hear what you're working on.
+Or just reach out.
+We'd love to hear what you're working on.

 Partner with CoLab Faculty grants Email us

-Design happens
+Design happens across Dartmouth.

 Human Centered Design affiliated faculty and courses live in departments across the university.